MobileReality/react-native-select-pro/website/docs/api/common.md

 ```typescript jsx
 searchable?: boolean;
 ```
 If `true` let user search in a select options by typing in select.
-Not working for options list with sections

 ### searchPattern
 ```typescript jsx